Beastwick18/kitty-background-manager/README.md

 The current background that is to be displayed is stored in `/home/$USER/Pictures/kittyWallpapers/current/current.png`.
 You should set the `background_image` property in your `kitty.conf` file to point to this image

 All backgrounds should be in PNG format, as that is only what kitty will accept as a valid image
-- When using the `add` command, the image will automatically be converted into PNG format
+- When using the `add` command, the image will automatically be converted into PNG format.
+Any images manually added should be already in the correct format.

-In the near future, there will be an option to change the location